seanpaulconnelly/dotme/README.md

 - [ ] Header and navigation
 - [ ] Sidebar
 - [ ] Footer
-	- [ ] "My sincere Thanks to all of the fantastic teams, partners, businesses, and clients who have helped me get this far." (logo stripe)
+	- [ ] "My sincere Thanks to all of the fantastic teams, partners, businesses, and clients, and friends who have helped me get this far." (logo stripe)
 - [x] Asset structure (scss, js)
 - [ ] Fonts: SourceSansPro